LASIK Eye Surgery in Brooklyn, NY

 What will recovery be like after LASIK?

-LASIK is an incredibly quick procedure, taking only around 10 minutes.
+LASIK eye surgery is an incredibly quick procedure, taking only around 10 minutes.
 Afterwards, we’ll examine your eyes, and we’ll provide you with some prescription eye drops to prevent infection and inflammation and to help keep your eyes moist.
 Then you’ll head home.
 You may have some slight itching or burning in your eyes, and you will have some additional tearing.
 These are all normal signs that your eyes are healing.

 The healing process is very quick.
 For most of our New York Laser Vision patients, vision is normal within eight hours and then continues to improve over time.
 In some cases, it can take a few months to reach the full extent of your vision improvement.
 But in other patients, results are realized within a few weeks with a dramatic improvement in just hours.